October 13, 2019; revised April 4, 2022; May 16, 2023; August 19, 2023 (#3)

 - The 17 vibrations of the hadaya vatthu correspond to the 17 cittā in a citta vithi.
 Such a citta vithi is a pañcadvāra citta vithi because one of the five physical senses or pañcadvāra (“pañca” or five + “dvāra” or “door”) initiates it.

 - Imagine a blade clamped at one edge and hit on the un-clamped side.
 The blade will vibrate.
-It vibrates for a certain FIXED number of times.
+It vibrates a certain FIXED number of times.
 For a given material, that is a fixed number.

 10. The misconception that any rūpa has a lifetime of 17 thought moments arose because of not understanding the difference between a rūpa (the image of an external object) and a hadaya rūpa (which is just the 17 vibrations of the hadaya vatthu).

-- In other words, this information packet is received and processed by the hadaya vatthu within those 17 cittā.
+- In other words, this information packet is received and processed by the hadaya vatthu within the 17 cittā.
 The information is complete by the fourth citta (fourth vibration of the hadaya vatthu), and then the rest of the citta in that citta vithi deal with this information.
 Three more citta vithi run by the hadaya vatthu itself completes the process.
 The additional citta vithi, initiated by the mind, are manōdvāra citta vithi.
 Here, manōdvāra means the “mind-door.”

 - Details of #9 and #10 at “Does any Object (Rupa) Last only 17 Thought Moments?.”